Power of Hope: PreCure Full Bloom: Villains

 A mysterious villain who believes that time cannot be stopped.
 She has the power to amplify peoples' negative emotions and summon monsters called Shadows.
-It is later revealed that she is the guardian angel of the town's clock tower, who traveled back in time to prevent a future in which the town was destroyed as a result of humanity's actions.
+Bell is later revealed to be the guardian angel of the town's clock tower who traveled back in time to prevent a future in which the town was destroyed as a result of humanity's actions.